The-Back-Room/The-Back-Room.github.io/docs/Comics/doujins/ranma-12/summer-heat.md

 To read this doujin on Android, simply install a compatible application and copy the contents of the `src` directory into the local source folder on your device.

 To read on PC or Laptop, simply open the doujin in a compatible image viewer.
+The default photo viewer for your PC should work fine.

 ---